MurhafSousli/ngx-gallery/README.md

 1. Import `GalleryModule.forRoot(...)` in the root module

-Import `GalleryModule` and set the gallery configuration in your root module

 ```ts
   import { BrowserAnimationsModule } from  '@angular/platform-browser/animations';
   import { GalleryModule } from 'ng-gallery';